Skip to Main Content

 History

 The history of agricultural aviation is, naturally, tied to that of modern aviation.
 This period is generally considered to have begun with the flight of Orville and Wilbur Wright's heavier-than-air machine on December 17, 1903.
 On that day, the Wright brothers flew their machine four times and became the first airplane pilots.
-In the early days of aviation, the pilot's job was quite different from that of the pilot of today.
+Pilots' jobs were quite different in the early days of aviation.
 As he flew the plane, for example, Orville Wright was lying on his stomach in the middle of the bottom wing of the plane.
 There was a strap across his hips, and to turn the plane, he had to tilt his hips from side to side—hardly the way today's pilot makes a turn!

-The aviation industry developed rapidly as designers raced to improve upon the Wright brothers' design.
-During the early years of flight, many aviators earned a living as "barnstormers," entertaining people with stunts and by taking passengers on short flights around the countryside.
-As airplanes became more dependable, they were adapted for a variety of purposes such as use in the military and for the United States government-run airmail service.
+The aviation industry developed rapidly as designers raced to improve the Wright brothers' design.
+During the early years of flight, many aviators earned a living as "barnstormers," entertaining people with stunts and taking passengers on short flights around the countryside.
+As airplanes became more dependable, they were adapted for various purposes, such as military use and the United States government-run airmail service.
 According to the National Agricultural Aviation Association, the first time a plane was used to spread pesticide was in 1921.
 In an experiment conducted by the military, lead arsenate dust was spread by plane to stop a moth infestation in Ohio.
-By 1923 crop dusting was being done on a commercial basis.
+By 1923, crop dusting was being done on a commercial basis.

-Today planes used for agricultural aviation are specifically designed for that purpose.
+Today, planes used for agricultural aviation are specifically designed for that purpose.
 They can carry hundreds of gallons of pesticides and are equipped with the latest technology, such as Global Positioning Systems (GPS).
-Unlike the crop-dusting process of the past, which used dry chemicals, today's process typically involves liquid pesticides and other controlling products as well as fertilizer sprays.
+Unlike the crop-dusting process of the past, which used dry chemicals, today's process typically involves liquid pesticides, other controlling products, and fertilizer sprays.
 Advances in agricultural aviation have allowed U.S. farms to become increasingly productive.